f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab5.rst

 Lab 5:  Create & Enable HA Groups
 ---------------------------------

-In previous labs we have seen that the basic HA configuration does not take a physical interface failure into account.
+In Lab 4, we observed that basic HA configuration does not take a physical interface link failure into account.

-To address this, we will use the HA Group Failover object.
-Here is how it is configured:
+In Lab 5, to address this limitation, we will use the HA Group Failover object.

 Lab Tasks:
 **********